[ Printer Friendly Version ] [ Report Abuse ]

-“Well the first Quidditch match is only days away, but we’ll be ready by then.
-All we need to do is sneak into the boys' dormitory the night before the match without getting caught.
-And ladies, that’s when the fun begins.”
+“Well the first Quidditch match is only days away after Halloween, but we’ll be ready by then.
+All we need to do is sneak into the boy’s dormitory the night before the match without getting caught.”
 Vesper couldn’t help the excited edge to her voice.

-Professor Horace Slughorn had barely started the potions lesson when the three eager friends entered and took a seat.
-Giggling with delight, they pulled out their potion books and flipped open to the declared page.
+Professor Horace Slughorn had barely started the Potions lesson when the three eager friends entered and took a seat.
+Chatting in delight, they pulled out their Potions books and flipped open to the declared page.
 Many “oohs” and “ahs” were heard upon reading the title of the chapter “The Love Potion.”

-“Now I’m sure all of you young ladies know what a love potion does, am I correct?”
+“Now I’m sure all of you young ladies know what the purpose of a love potion is, am I correct?”
 Professor Slughorn prompted with a smile.